Why it Matters

 The atmosphere and ocean act as “heat engines,” always trying to restore a temperature balance by transporting heat it collects at the equator toward the poles.
 Our weather is a manifestation of this phenomenon.
 Low-pressure systems, such as storms, which can be especially strong in winter, are one of nature's best ways of transporting heat poleward by atmospheric circulation.
 The oceans, by contrast, tend to transport heat in a slower and less violent fashion.
 Changes in the amount of sea ice alter how cold the poles are, which could affect atmospheric and ocean circulation.

-Ocean currents transport heat from the equator to the poles through a heat- and salinity-driven process called thermohaline circulation.
+Ocean currents transport heat from the equator to the poles through a heat- and salinity-driven process called thermohaline circulation, also known as the Great Ocean Conveyor Belt.
 Warm water moves from the equator northward along the ocean surface and eventually cools.
 As it cools, it becomes denser and heavier.
 Then, it sinks.
 This cold water then moves south along the lower part of the ocean and rises near the equator to complete the cycle.
 Like the atmospheric heat transport discussed earlier, this is a natural process that contributes to the observed temperature balance across the Earth.
 It also explains why Europe is relatively warm for its latitude.
 As northward flowing surface water in the Atlantic Ocean cools, heat is released to the atmosphere, which then warms the continent.

 Thermohaline circulation can be disrupted if the ocean surface grows fresher.
 How might this happen?
 The biggest potential driver is melt from the Greenland Ice Sheet.
 Meltwater from Greenland is fresh, which is less dense than the ocean's salt water and thus less prone to sink.
 So more Greenland melt water can prevent sinking and inhibit the thermohaline circulation.